Moon Cresta: Ports

 Centuri released the game in arcades in North America as Eagle, with altered graphics and the addition of an eagle-shaped enemy.
 The flyer used the slogan "The Eagle has landed".

+Moon Cresta was released for the PlayStation 4 in May 2015 and Nintendo Switch in January 2019 by Hamster Corporation under their Arcade Archives series, after Nichibutsu's intellectual property was sold to Hamster Corporation upon dissolution.

 Reception

 Moon Cresta helped propel Nichibutsu into the video game business, and it was one of their most successful arcade games.
 In Japan, it was the fourth highest-earning arcade game of 1980, below Pac-Man, Galaxian and Crazy Climber.

 Computer and Video Games commented on the game's visuals for being bright and colorful, and its gameplay for being captivating.
 Game Machine felt the same way, recognizing it as a sure-hit for arcades because of its gameplay and mechanics.

 The ZX Spectrum port published by Incentive Software was met with mixed reviews.
 Your Spectrum said that the gameplay was close to the arcade original, but felt that it was beginning to show its age.
 Sinclair User had a similar response, and commented that the only reason to even play it was to win a contest held by Incentive.
 They said that the game was a good conversion of the original, but the gameplay itself was dated and not as fun as other games for the system.
-Crash magazine was a lot more positive towards the game, awarding it a "Crash Smash" award; they applauded it for its simplistic gameplay, accurate portrayal of the arcade game, and its overall addictiveness, saying: "At a time when the emphasis tends to be on complicated arcade/adventures or third generation platform games, I think it’s brave of Incentive to release an old fashioned shoot em up like this, and I’m thankful that they have.
+Crash magazine was a lot more positive towards the game, awarding it a "Crash Smash" award; they applauded it for its simplistic gameplay, accurate portrayal of the arcade game, and its overall addictiveness, saying: "At a time when the emphasis tends to be on complicated arcade/adventures or third generation platform games, I think it’s brave of Incentive to release an old fashioned shoot em up like this, and I'm thankful that they have.
 Great fun!"